UVA announces James E. Ryan as its ninth president

 James Ryan will be UVA’s ninth president, the Board of Visitors announced today: https://t.co/AeHDld4c0Y— UVA (@UVA) September 15, 2017

-In 2011, the U.S. Secretary of Education appointed Ryan to the Department of Education Equity and Excellence Commission.
+“Jim Ryan brings an exceptional blend of talent, experience, energy and vision to the University of Virginia at a time when the institution stands ready to chart a course for continued excellence into our third century,” said Frank M. “Rusty” Conner III, rector of the Board of Visitors and co-chair of the special committee leading the presidential search.

+Ryan has deep ties to UVA.
+He graduated first in his class at UVA's law school and spent 15 years as a law professor there before joining Harvard in 2013.

+Ryan succeeded Teresa A. Sullivan, who became the university's first woman president in 2010.

+UVA law professor Anne Coughlin said Ryan is known for his extensive writing about racial justice issues in public education.

-Ryan says of UVA, "it is a public institution in its truest sense, educating citizen leaders in service to our democracy, and improving the lives of people everywhere.
+“As it has for 200 years, the University of Virginia will pursue ever-higher ambitions,” Ryan said.
+“UVA’s third century should be marked by its continued rise as a model of higher education for the world.
+It is a public institution in its truest sense, educating citizen leaders in service to our democracy, and improving the lives of people everywhere.
 I’m thrilled to be a part of it again.”

-Ryan will succeed Teresa A. Sullivan who became UVA's first woman president in 2010.

 JOIN THE CONVERSATION